5.1 Introduction to procurement issues

 5.3.5 DoF approvals will generally be subject to all the usual terms and conditions applying to the approval of capital projects including, for example, those laid down in Section 9 of NIGEAE.

-5.3.6 Departments should note the statement at 4.2.5 of Managing Public Money Northern Ireland (MPMNI): "In particular, departments should consult DoF (and ALBs their sponsor departments) at an early stage about proposals to undertake unusual transactions or financing techniques."
+5.3.6 Departments should note the statement at 4.2.5 of MPMNI: "In particular, departments should consult DoF (and ALBs their sponsor departments) at an early stage about proposals to undertake unusual transactions or financing techniques."
 For example, DoF would regard index-linked borrowing as a potentially risky financing technique and would expect departments to seek specific approval from DoF, preferably before permitting the private sector to bid on the basis of index-linked financing.

-5.3.7 Departments should also note the HM Treasury guidance Application Note - Interest Rate and Inflation Risks in PFI Contracts, which explains how to deal with interest rate and inflation risk and warns of the risks of over-indexation of unitary charges, among other things.
+5.3.7 Departments should also note the HMT guidance application note - interest rate and inflation risks in PFI contracts, which explains how to deal with interest rate and inflation risk and warns of the risks of over-indexation of unitary charges, among other things.

 Outline business case (OBC)